With 5G coming, it’s time to plug security gaps

-- Virtualization: The 5G core network is based on software-defined networking (SDN) and network function virtualisation (NFV), which use HTTP and REST API protocols.
+- Virtualisation: The 5G core network is based on software-defined networking (SDN) and network function virtualisation (NFV), which use HTTP and REST API protocols.
 These are widely used and understood, making them a major hacking target.
-Unfortunately, 41% of operators say virtualization vulnerabilities are a major 5G security challenge
+Unfortunately, 41% of operators say virtualisation vulnerabilities are a major 5G security challenge

 - Internet of Things (IoT): Although 63% of enterprises have deployed IoT, 15% haven’t updated their policies to establish a “security first” strategy.
 Many of these expect IoT solutions to be secure-by-design.
 Given the potentially large corporate attack surface that insecure devices can create, operators need to be proactive in deploying security solutions here